 I grew up in Hirano, which is real down-town Osaka.
 Osakan people love chatting, they are noisy and dynamic, but are also sentimental with warm hearts.
 My mum was a great cook and when I was younger we had parties at home.
 There was always lots of eating, sake, singing and laughing.
 I began enjoying cooking food for the many nice people I met here in London and I quickly realised that cooking became my language.

-20 years ago Londoners used to only ask for Sushi.
-Osaka is the kitchen of Japan and an ambition started to grow within me to introduce down to earth Osakan food (like the food I grew up with) to the rest of Europe!
+24 years ago Londoners used to only ask for Sushi.
+Osaka is the kitchen of Japan and an ambition started to grow within me to introduce down to earth Osakan food (like the food I grew up with) to the rest of UK & Europe!

-At Okan we run a 0% waste policy, even cabbage stork can make very nice ramen stock!
+At Okan we run a zero waste policy, even cabbage stork can make very nice stock!
 We are not chefs, just passionate about home cooking.
 Food can make people happy!

 Okan means mum in Osakan slang